lnxchk/pdgarage-samples/python/jupyter/README.md

 As an experiment, I created a Jupyter notebook to guide users through some of the basic elements of working with the PagerDuty REST API.

 To run this notebook, you can use an online environment like [Google Colab](https://colab.research.google.com/), [Anaconda Cloud](https://anaconda.com/app/), or likely any service that supports Jupyter and allows you to install packages.
+Download the notebook and add it to the environment.

 You can also run the notebook locally with an environment like Anaconda.